looping/RCDraggableButton/README.md

 pod update
 ```

 If you haven't used `CocoaPods` before, you should visit [CocoaPods](http://cocoapods.org/) for more info.
-It's more amazing than you think.

 ### Manual Install

-All you need to do is drop `Classes` files into your project, and add `#include "RCDraggableButton.h"` to the top of classes that will use it.
+All you need to do is drop `Src` files into your project, and add `#include "RCDraggableButton.h"` to the top of classes that will use it.

-Recommend using `New Group` in Xcode to make project files seems more organized.

 ## Example Usage